-\triangle : Press to make the front and rear turn signal lamps flash on and off.
-Press again to turn the flashers off.
+ightharpoole : Press and hold this button for one second to make the front and rear turn signal lamps flash on and off.
+Release the button for at least one second and press again to turn the flashers off.

 The hazard warning flashers turn on automatically if the airbags deploy.